-Anti-m-Calpain (Domain III) is developed in rabbit using a synthetic peptide corresponding to the carboxylterminal of domain-III of the large subunit of human m-calpain (calpain-II, protein kinase C activating factor, E.C.
+Anti-m-Calpain (Domain I), N-Terminal, is developed in rabbit using a synthetic peptide corresponding to the amino-terminal of domain I of the large subunit of human m-calpain (calpain-II, protein kinase C activating factor, E.C.
 3.4.22.17) as immunogen.
 The antibody is affinity purified using agarose to which the immunogen peptide has been bound.

-This antibody recognizes the carboxyl-terminal region of domain III of the large subunit of m-calpain by various immunochemical techniques including immunoblotting, immunoprecipitation, immunohistochemistry, and ELISA.
-It binds to m-calpain, but does not cross-react with other calpain family members (μ-calpain, calpain-94, LP-82/85 calpain, nCL-2, nCL-3, etc).
+This antibody reacts to the propeptide region (domain I) of the large subunit of m-calpain, amino-terminal to the activation cleavage site.
+It recognizes latent but not active m-calpain.
+The antibody can be used to discriminate between the latent and cleaved (active) forms.
+It does not crossreact with other calpain family members (μ-calpain, calpain-94, LP-82/85 calpain, nCL-2, nCL-3, etc).
 Species reactivity includes human, mouse, and rat.
-The antibody recognizes both the latent and active protein.
-By immunoblotting against the reduced protein, the antibody reacts with bands at 80 kDa, 58 kDa, and a series of smaller proteins.
-The antibody also binds the non-reduced protein.
+The antibody can be used in various immunochemical techniques including immunoblotting, ELISA, immunoprecipitation, and immunohistochemistry.
+The antibody binds to the reduced and non-reduced protein.
+By immunoblotting against the reduced protein, the antibody reacts with a band at 80 kDa.

 Calpains are calcium-activated, non-lysosomal cysteine proteases that cleave cytoskeletal and submembranous proteins.
 The calpains have papain-like activity, thus the -pain nomenclature.
-The calpain (calciumdependent proteinase or calcium activated neutral protease) system consists of two ubiquitous forms of calpain (m-calpain and μ-calpain), a tissue specific calpain (n-calpain), and a calpain inhibitory protein (calpastatin).
-The calpain system plays a regulatory role in cellular protein metabolism.1 This regulatory role may have important implications in platelet aggregation and pathologies associated with altered calcium homeostasis and protein metabolism such as ischemic cell injury and degenerative diseases.
+The calpain (calciumdependent proteinase or calcium activated neutral protease) system consists of two ubiquitous forms of calpain (m-calpain and u-calpain), a tissue specific calpain (n-calpain), and a calpain inhibitory protein (calpastatin).
+The calpain system plays a regulatory role in cellular protein metabolism.
+This regulatory role may have important implications in platelet aggregation and pathologies associated with altered calcium homeostasis and protein metabolism such as ischemic cell injury and degenerative diseases.
 Inhibitors of calpain have been shown to block dexamethasone- and lowlevel irradiation-induced apoptosis in thymocytes suggesting that calpain has a regulatory or mechanistic role in apoptotic cell death.

 The calpain family members are heterodimers and consist of a common small subunit (regulatory), and a large variable subunit (catalytic).
-Domains in the large subunit include the amino-terminal domain-I, the proteinase domain-II, domain-III, and EF-hand (Ca2+binding) domain-IV. m-Calpain is an intracellular, calcium-dependent cysteine protease.
-It has a millimolar sensitivity to calcium (thus the m-) as compared to the micromolar calcium sensitivity of $\mu$ -calpain.
-Both m-calpain and $\mu$ -calpain are ubiquitously expressed, and are countered by the endogenous calpain inhibitor, calpastatin. m-Calpains consist of a latent large subunit (80 kDa) that is activated by amino-terminal truncation to yield an approximately 58 kDa form.
+Domains in the large subunit include the amino-terminal domain-I, the proteinase domain-II, domain-III, and EF-hand (Ca2+binding) domain-IV.1 m-Calpain is an intracellular, calcium-dependent cysteine protease.
+It has a millimolar sensitivity to calcium (thus the m-) as compared to the micromolar calcium sensitivity of μ -calpain.
+Both m-calpain and μ-calpain are ubiquitously expressed. and are countered by the endogenous calpain inhibitor, calpastatin. m-Calpains consist of a latent large subunit (80 kDa) which is activated by amino-terminal truncation to yield an approximately 58 kDa form.
 Cleavage of the carboxyl-terminal region generates smaller forms of m-calpain, but it is not clear if these forms are proteolytically active.

 Most cell types produce m-calpain.
-Calpains are present in all mammalian tissues and are involved in a variety of processes including cytoskeletal reorganization, muscle protein degradation, cell proliferation, differentiation, 4-6 and vesicular secretion.
+Calpains are present in all mammalian tissues and are involved in a variety of processes including cytoskeletal reorganization, muscle protein degradation, cell proliferation, differentiation, and vesicular secretion.